juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 makes you wonder: ¿how could i Not see that?

 Problem:
-when you use / plug a very large HDD to USB3.0 on Linux. most of the times the HDD is Not detected.
+when you use / plug a Very Large HDD to USB3.0 on Linux. most of the times the HDD is Not detected.

 IF the USB3.0 enclosure has a external powersupply,